Ashintully Gardens

-Ashintully Gardens is an 120 acre (0.5 km²) estate in Tyringham, Massachusetts that is maintained by The Trustees of Reservations land trust.
-The gardens, and the adjoining 594 acres (2.4 km²) McLennan Reservation, were the gift of John Stewart McLennan Jr., and his wife Katharine.
+Ashintully Gardens is a 120 acre (0.5 km2) estate in Tyringham, Massachusetts that is maintained by The Trustees of Reservations land trust.
+The gardens, and the adjoining 594 acres (2.4 km2) McLennan Reservation, were the gift of John Stewart McLennan Jr., and his wife Katharine.
 The name Ashintully comes from Gaelic Eas an Tulaich and means "cascade of the hillock".

 Description

 The gardens blend several natural features into an ordered arrangement with both formal and informal beauty.
 These include a rushing stream, native deciduous trees, a rounded knoll, and flanking meadows.

 Garden features include the Fountain Pond, Pine Park, Rams Head Terrace, Bowling Green, Regency Bridge, and Trellis Triptych.
 Urns, columns, and statuary provide ornamentation.
 Footpaths, bridges, stone stairs, and grassy terraces connect various parts of the garden.

 In 1997, Ashintully Gardens received the Massachusetts Horticultural Society's H. Hollis Hunnewell Medal', a prize established to recognize gardens embellished with rare and desirable ornamental trees and shrubs.